minhtriphan/LongFinBERT-base/README.md

 parser.add_argument('--ver', type = str, default = 'v1a', help = 'The name of the current version.')
 parser.add_argument('--use_log', type = int, default = 0, help = 'Whether we log the training process or not, only takes 0 or 1.')
 parser.add_argument('--use_tqdm', type = int, default = 0, help = 'Whether we use loop tracking or not, only takes 0 or 1.')
+parser.add_argument('--debug', type = int, default = 0, help = 'Whether in the debugging mode or not.')
 parser.add_argument('--device', type = str, default = 'cpu', help = 'The training device.')

 # Model